 On Christmas Day all of the museums and official tourist sights will be closed to the public.
-However on Boxing Day many of the main attractions will be open from 10:00 till 14:30 these include the Sagrada Familia, and Park Güell.
+However on Boxing Day many of the main attractions will be open (including Sagrada Familia, and Park Güell).

 For the opening hours for the other main sights I recommend that you visit their respective official web sites for each site that you are interested in seeing.
 You will find accurate information regarding each sight's opening hours at their web sites.
 As you can appreciate, this would be a time-consuming task for me to keep up-to-date and it is best to check at source for this information.